 Arborist Permit Applications

 Most tree removals, tree pruning, and view management activities will require a permit application alongside our arborist reports.
 Permits take time and can be difficult to properly fill-out.
 If filled-out incorrectly, or submitted without all the required information, they could be denied and require re-submission.
 Our Environmental Policy Specialist can help you move forward in your permitting process by taking responsibility for city staff communication, report tracking, permit requirements and conditions of approval.

 Bainbridge Island protects many trees across the Island, including all trees within environmentally critical areas, trees protected from development, street trees, and trees of a significant size.
 As of late April 2018, nearly the entire island is considered an environmentally critical area due to scientific concerns about island-wide water distribution.
 Before removal of any tree on the island, we recommend an arborist verify the tree’s protection status.
 Most trees on the Island will require an arborist inspection, evaluation and report to successfully be removed.

-If tree removal would interfere with critical wildlife habitat, like a bald eagle perch, Peninsula Urban Forestry’s wildlife biologist can retained to survey the site and determine timing and removal methods that will minimize impacts.
+If tree removal would interfere with critical wildlife habitat, like a bald eagle perch, Peninsula Environmental Group wildlife biologist can retained to survey the site and determine timing and removal methods that will minimize impacts.

 Tree Removal Mitigation

 Since trees provide so many services, removing them without replacement is a loss of social, economic and environmental equity.
 As such, Bainbridge Island usually requires the replacement of removed trees when the option is available.
 Working with Peninsula Environmental Group, our arborists and horticulturalists can help you identify what replacement trees will function with your landscape, and more importantly, what tree will not function with your landscape.
 A thorough site analysis and plant selection plan will help create a City appropriate, sustainable, attractive landscape correctly paired with the site’s environmental, soil, and weather conditions.